Proving the existence of localized patterns and saddle node bifurcations in 1D activator-inhibitor type models: Introduction

-\begin{remark} In the previous lemma, the assumption that the spectrum of $D_u\mathbb{f}(\tilde{\nu},\tilde{\mathbf{u}})$ does not intersect the imaginary axis allows to eliminate possible degenerate saddle-node bifurcations at which a Hopf bifurcation simultaneously occurs.
-This assumption was not necessary in the applications of \cite{jp_saddle_node} because of self-adjointness. \end{remark}
+\begin{remark} In the previous lemma, the assumption that the spectrum of $D_u\mathbb{f}(\tilde{\rho},\tilde{\mathbf{u}})$ does not intersect the imaginary axis allows to eliminate possible degenerate saddle-node bifurcations at which a Hopf bifurcation simultaneously occurs.
+This assumption was not necessary in the applications of \citep{jp_saddle_node} because of self-adjointness. \end{remark}

 In practice, non-degenerate zeros of $\mathbb{F}$ in $H_1$ are obtained using a Newton-Kantorovich approach, similarly as for the existence proofs of localized solutions.
 Our approach is computer-assisted and depends on the rigorous computation of various quantities, explicited in Section \ref{sec : Bounds for Saddle Nodes}.
-Moreover, the Fredholm property of $D_u\mathbb{f}(\tilde{\nu},\tilde{\mathbf{u}})$ was established in \cite{unbounded_domain_cadiot}.
-Finally, the control of the spectrum of $D_u\mathbb{f}(\tilde{\nu},\tilde{\mathbf{u}})$ is done a posteriori (that is after the existence proof of a zero of $\mathbb{F}$), and is presented in Section \ref{sec : control of the spectrum}.
-In fact, this approach also allows us to determine the stability of localized solutions.
+Moreover, the Fredholm property of $D_u\mathbb{f}(\tilde{\rho},\tilde{\mathbf{u}})$ was established in \citep{unbounded_domain_cadiot}.
+In order to control the spectrum, we require a third ingredient developed in \citep{cadiot2025stabilityanalysislocalizedsolutions}.
+More specifically, the control of the spectrum of $D_u\mathbb{f}(\tilde{\rho},\tilde{\mathbf{u}})$ is done a posteriori (that is after the existence proof of a zero of $\mathbb{F}$), and is presented in Section \ref{sec : control of the spectrum}.
+In fact, this approach also allows us to determine the stability (with respect to even perturbations) of localized solutions.
 We provide such a stability analysis in Section \ref{sec : control of the spectrum} as well.
+By combining the ingredients for proving localized patterns, zeros of the augmented system \eqref{eq:saddle_node_map}, and the control of the spectrum, we are able to obtain the existence of saddle-node bifurcations on unbounded domains.
+Furthermore, we aim to provide such estimates in such a way that the results are widely applicable.
+That is, all of our estimates are quantitative and explicitly provided.
+Similarly, we provide the requisite codes for the related rigorous computations on the GitHub repository \citep{julia_blanco_fassler}.

 This manuscript is organized as follows.
 Section~\ref{sec : setup} introduces the notation, assumptions, and restrictions used throughout the paper.
 In Section~\ref{sec : patterns}, we introduce a Newton-Kantorovich approach associated to the construction of an approximate solution $\bar{\mathbf{u}}$ and of an approximate inverse $\mathbb{A}$ for $D\mathbb{f}(\bar{\mathbf{u}})$.
 The specific construction of our approximate objects allow us to derive explicit formulas in Section~\ref{sec : Bounds of patterns} for the application of the Newton-Kantorovich approach.
 In the same section, we present applications of our analysis and derive multiple constructive existence proofs of localized solutions.
 In Section~\ref{sec : saddle node}, we conduct a similar analysis for the constructive proofs of solutions to the augmented problem \eqref{eq:saddle_node_map}.
 Finally, we derive in Section \ref{sec : control of the spectrum} a computer-assisted approach for controlling the spectrum of the Jacobian at a given localized solution.
 This allows us to establish the existence of a saddle-node in the Glycolysis model, as well as stability of some localized solutions.